EmanAlazzam/reading-note/README.md

 In the end I want to remind myself and others to:
 * Keep the hard working you never know what the future will brings to you
 * Even if you face some problems, I'm telling you that you will find the solutions from the porblem themselfs
-* Do not lose hope
+* Do not lose hope.
 **And Remember Winning Doesn't Always Mean Being First.
 Winning Means You are Doing Better Than You Have Done Before.**